'He's Doing A Good Job': Supporters Rally Nationwide To Defend Trump

 Oh dear.
 Counter protesters start yelling.
 Crowds confronting. #March4Trump pic.twitter.com/jzofvbppSJ— Taylor Goldenstein (@taygoldenstein) March 4, 2017

 For the most part, however, the demonstrations have been peaceful — and in Austin, at least, charitable as well.
-The Austin Statesman notes that pro-Trump "attendees are told to bring donations for the homeless and veterans, such as canned goods, clothing, blankets and hygiene products, according to the [organizers'] Facebook page."
+The Austin American-Statesman notes that pro-Trump "attendees are told to bring donations for the homeless and veterans, such as canned goods, clothing, blankets and hygiene products, according to the [organizers'] Facebook page."

 "There have been so many protests against [Trump], we just want to spend a day showing him there are people who support him," Jennifer Drabbant, a local organizer, told the Statesman.